 Meet the Sungrazing Comet of the Century ISON C/2012 S1

 Astronomers and the media have high hopes that on 3 December 2013, a comet and its tail will appear on the Eastern horizon – Comet ISON.
 Throughout December, millions of people in the Northern hemisphere may be able to see the comet’s tail, which is several millions of kilometres long, and stretching across the dawn sky looking East.

 Comet ISON (C/2012 S1) has come from the Oort cloud, a belt of comets at the very edge of the Solar System, where it has been for the last 4.6 billion years.
 Many comets pass through the Solar System every decade, but very few go through the corona of the Sun.
 Ison will do just that.
 What makes Comet Ison so special is that it is a “sungrazer”.

-The Kreutz Sungrazers are a category of sun-grazing comets, characterized by orbits that take them extremely close to the Sun at perihelion.
+The Kreutz Sungrazers are a category of sun-grazing comets, characterised by orbits that take them extremely close to the Sun at perihelion.
 In plain English, the perihelion is the point in the orbit of a planet, asteroid or comet where it is at its nearest point to the Sun.
 The opposite is the aphelion, when the orbit of the object is at its farthest point from the Sun.
 The sungrazer comets are believed to be fragments of one large comet that broke up several centuries ago and are named after German astronomer Heinrich Kreutz (1854-1907), who first demonstrated that they were related.